Functions and Stored Procedures

 Switchover (Changing the Leader Node)

 The switchover operation is used to transfer the leadership to another specified node.
 This operation must be executed on the current Leader node.
-You will need to specify the IP address and consensus communication port of the target new Leader node.
+You will need to specify the IP address and raft protocol communication port of the target new Leader node.

 Ensure the cluster is in a stable state before performing the switchover, as this involves shifting leadership responsibilities within the cluster.